 - Do a test run with those not in the know.
 You’ll be surprised at how many companies only test their final video on their own members of staff, where niche phrases and topics become commonplace in a matter of days.
 Ask your friends what they think.
 Hell, ask your mum.
 You know when they’re trying not to hurt your feelings, so that’s a bonus if you don’t like criticism.
 They can let you down gently.

 - Not too quick, not too long, and certainly not too much waste.
 If there’s a silence, why is there?
 If there’s nothing on screen of note, why not?
-If the narrator takes ten words to say something that only needs four, is there a reason?
+And if the narrator takes ten words to say something that only needs four, is there a reason?

 - Get to the point.
 Leaving the amazing bits to the end of a video is a mistake however well you make it.
 Consider instead leaving that for a final flourish – but only to complement what you’ve already said.
 Even people who love your video may not watch it all the way to the end.

 Finally, there’s the simple task of turning your video into sales leads – or direct sales in general.
 We all like to think we can link the two together, but don’t overlook these factors when tracking this core video metric: